 - Google 360 video is a huge plus

-- Be sure that your logo and branding is clear and consistent across all pages of your website, not just the home page.
-Same thing goes for Social Media, you need to represent the practice consistently across all marketing channels.
+Be sure that your logo and branding is clear and consistent across all pages of your website, not just the home page.
+The same thing goes for Social Media, you need to represent the practice consistently across all marketing channels.

 I highly recommend that you take 20 minutes out of your day after reading this article and evaluate your own practice website.
 Print out this checklist and be honest with yourself about how your website stacks up against the criteria above.
 If you are unable to check most of the boxes, it means your website is not attracting new patients, which means you have some work to do this summer.